Find out all about aloe vera, including what it does, the benefits to taking it and how much you might need.

 Aloe’s secret?
 The gel contains a compound called glucomannan, which boosts the formation of new skin cells and collagen production.7

-Aloe vera has shown to reduce the time it takes for minor burns to heal.
+Aloe vera has also been shown to reduce the time it takes for minor burns to heal.
 One study found that aloe vera application could shorten burn healing time by up to nine days.8

 Aloe vera holds antimicrobial properties and has been used in clinical settings to decontaminate new dental equipment.9